 Learn more and apply for Professional Development Funding

-Student clubs are eligible to receive funding from the Student Council on an ad hoc basis.
-Student clubs must complete the Funding Request form in order to request club funding from the Student Council.
-Only approved clubs will be considered for Student Council funding.
+Student clubs are eligible to receive funding from the Office of Student Services on an ad hoc basis.
+Student clubs must complete the Funding Request form in order to request club funding from Student Services.
+Only approved clubs will be considered for funding.

 Learn more and apply for Club Funding